T.J.’s Notebook: 2019 Christmas Wish List

 In the spirit of the holidays and rare downtime in the racing world I thought I’d share my Christmas Wish List for the sport of midget, sprint car, and silver crown racing.
 This year for Christmas I want…

-• The wheel of doom to be implements at the Kings Royal to determine the heat race inversion.
+• The wheel of doom to be implemented at the Kings Royal to determine the heat race inversion.
 My first trip to the World 100 two years ago opened my eyes to this amazing twist in the format to the one utilized the Kings Royal.
 Let the fast qualifier spin the wheel consisting of numbers zero through four, because I’m not evil enough to put a six or eight on there and let the chips fall where they may.
 At the same time keep the joust to start the night to let the drivers pick the order the heat races are contested in.

 •